This page last updated on

 first submersible to descend 35,800 feet into the Challenger Deep on January 23rd,

 1960.
 An incredible feat!
-No manned submersible constructed since
+Only one other manned submersible constructed since

-that time can dive as deep.
-People have been to the very bottom of the ocean only once
+that time dove as deep.
+People have been to the very bottom of the ocean only

 in all of history.